 A column by Thomas Friedman titled “Why I Am Pro-Life” is making the rounds.
-I’d been ignoring it because I make a policy of ignoring anything Thomas Friedman writes, but after about the 1,926th time this thing crossed my path, I got fed up.
+I’d been ignoring it because I have a policy of ignoring anything Thomas Friedman writes, but after about the 1,926th time this thing crossed my path, I got fed up.
 I am 100% on board with criticizing the hypocrisy of people who claim to respect life but oppose universal health care, oppose life-saving environmental care, and hawk war and guns.
 But criticizing those people isn’t a free pass to avoid examining your own inconsistency.

 The term “pro-life” should be a shorthand for respect for the sanctity of life.
 But I will not let that label apply to people for whom sanctity for life begins at conception and ends at birth.